Frequently Asked Questions

 Is parking convenient?

 BCIT provides paid parking facilities for employees, students and visitors at the Burnaby and satellite campuses.
-Parking lot locations are shown on the Burnaby campus map [PDF, 1.2 MB].
+Parking lot locations are shown on the Burnaby campus map [PDF].
 Want to know more about fees, security and other parking information?Top

 When should I start using the myBCIT Student Portal?